-Teeth Grinding (Bruxism) is a common dental problem in modern society and can happen when you’re awake (awake bruxism) or even unconsciously when you’re asleep (sleep bruxism).
-While mild bruxism often involves the clenching, grinding or gnashing of teeth, it is often not a cause for concern.
+Teeth grinding (called bruxism) is a common dental problem in modern society and can happen when you’re awake (awake bruxism) or even unconsciously when you’re asleep (sleep bruxism).
+While mild bruxism often involves the grinding or clenching of teeth, it is often not a cause for concern.

 Bruxism can be hard to identify, especially if it happens during sleep.
 Here are a few ways to identify if you suffer from Bruxism:

 An occlusal splint can help protect the surfaces of your teeth from attrition or occlusal wear.
 Occlusal splints are similar to mouthguards.
-They are also known as “night guards” or “bite splints”.
-When worn, this acts as a splint for inflamed Temporomandibular (jaw) joints to reduce pain and prevents damage to your natural teeth from grinding or gnashing of teeth (Bruxism).
+They are also known as “night guards” or “bite splints."
+When worn, this acts as a splint for inflamed temporomandibular (jaw) joints to reduce pain and protect your natural teeth from damage caused by grinding or gnashing your teeth (bruxism).

 Ready to start your journey with us?